Constitution and Democracy

 1157-1536

 Fribourg joined the Swiss Confederation (Eidgenossenschaft) in 1481.
 The Burgundian wars (1474-1477) were decisive.
-The relationship between Habsburg and the Holy Roman Empire was tense as well.
+The relationship with Habsburg and the Holy Roman Empire was also tense.

 Emperor Maximilian (1459-1519) introduced new taxes in the 1490s.
 The cities, Orte or cantons of the Confederation still belonged to the Holy Roman Empire but were independent.
 They resisted the levy of new taxes.